£7.00 – £25.99

-download the album (zipped MP3 files) – plus bonus track ‘Barker Is Willing’
+CD or downloadable album (zipped MP3 or WAV files plus bonus track ‘Barker Is Willing’)

 Woodwinds: Lucas Dodd (Soprano/Alto Saxes); Jim Gold (Soprano/Alto Saxes); Simon Marsh (Tenor Sax, Flute, Clarinet); Tommy Laurence (Tenor Sax); Richard Shepherd (Baritone Sax, Bass Clarinet, Clarinet), Peter Long (Tubax), Gareth Lockrane (Flutes, Piccolo), Nigel Hitchcock (Solo Alto Sax)